Get Involved

 In addition, 115 countries are already part of nuclear weapons-free zones which cover Southeast Asia, Central Asia, the South Pacific, Latin America and the Caribbean and Africa.

 Nine countries have nuclear weapons.
 Almost 200 do not.
-CND campaigns for Britain to join the global majority and get rid of its nuclear weapons, as a step towards a nuclear-free world.
+CND campaigns for Britain to join the global majority and get rid of its nuclear weapons, as a step towards a nuclear-free – and more peaceful – world.

 Read more »